NewbieTed/QuickFolds/README.md

 ## 🎯 Features
 ✅ **Origami Animation Editor** – Easily create and edit folding sequences.

 ✅ **Step-by-Step Folding** – Show every move with precision.

 ✅ **Community Board** – Share and explore origami designs.

 ✅ **3D Viewing & Manipulation** – Rotate, zoom, and interact with your model.

 ✅ **Web-Based, No Extra Software Needed!**

 ---

 ### Current List of Known bugs

-+ Fold method breaks if folding over an annotation line
++ Folding does not always correctly split an annotation line crossing the crease line.

-+ Fold method breaks if folding/interacting with a very small face
++ Folding breaks if the user is interacting with a very small face.

-+ If you are in the middle of one button action in the editor, then swap to another, it crashes.
-For example, say I click "Add Point", then I click "Delete Point", it breaks.
++ If the user is in the middle of one button action in the editor, then swap sto another, it crashes.
+For example, clicking "Add Point", followed by "Delete Point", without having first completed the add point action, may break the editor.

-+ Error Creating annotation line to connect two vertex.
-This is intended, but we don't notify the user and allow them to continue.
++ Creating annotation lines that connect two vertices.
+The user should be disallowed from doing this, but currently they can, and it may cause issues with subsequent folds.

-+ Viewing fails if looking at a different user's community board origami or on a different local computer.
++ Viewing an origami model fails if the user views a different user's created origami or is on a different local computer.

 ## 🐛 Found a Bug?